TotallyInformation/node-red-contrib-moment/README.md

 # node-red-contrib-moment

+**Please note that this node is unlikely to recieve further enhancements now that moment.js is built into JSONata and so is available from change, function and other nodes.**

 [Node-RED](http://nodered.org) node ***moment*** produces a nicely formatted Date/Time string using the Moment.JS library.
 The node is fully time zone/DST/locale aware.

 Node ***humanizer*** converts time durations (time spans) into textual descriptions (e.g. 2 minutes).